Jan Ravens: Radio

 In late 2016, Ravens featured in the BBC Radio 4 miniseries Desolation Jests alongside David Jason, Rory Bremner and John Bird.
 The four-part show was written by David Renwick.

 Personal life

-Ravens's first husband was Steve Brown but the couple divorced in 1993.
+Ravens's first husband was composer Steve Brown but the couple divorced in 1993.
 She married the vice-president of Universal Music Group, Max Hole, in July 1999 in Richmond upon Thames.
 She lives in Barnes.
 She has three sons: Alfie and Lenny by her first husband, born in April 1987 and January 1991, and Louis by her second, born in June 1998.

 She is an ambassador for the charity ActionAid and has visited Kenya with the organisation and raised money for it on Celebrity Mastermind.